Hacklahoma/discord-bot/README.md

 Before being able to run the bot, you will need to have the .env file that includes the bot's token.

-To start this project, you will need to first build it run `npm run build`, and then run `npm run dev` to run the compiled bot.
+To start this project, you will need to build and run it by using `npm start`.